A Guide to Exploring Vineyards from Chilham

 - Budget: Shelly’s Tea Rooms — classic scones, cakes, and light lunches in the square.

-- Create a splash: The White Horse - a traditional pub with hearty menus.
+- Create a splash: The White Horse — a traditional pub with hearty seasonal menus.

-- Push the boat out: Head into Canterbury (10 mins) for fine dining - The Fordwich Arms (Michelin-starred) has an exceptional English wine list.
+- Push the boat out: Head into Canterbury for fine dining — for example, the Michelin-starred The Fordwich Arms with an excellent English wine list.

-For self-catering, Canterbury has farm shops and wine merchants stocking local bottles.
+For self-catering, nearby farm shops and wine merchants in Canterbury stock local bottles and picnic supplies.

 Where to stay

-Evenhill Hotel (Canterbury outskirts) - relaxed inn from £120.
+Evenhill Hotel (Canterbury outskirts) — relaxed inn from around £120.

-Boutique B&Bs in the square or nearby countryside, from £90.
+Boutique B&Bs in the square or nearby countryside, from around £90.

 More locations for a vineyard break